 In addition to all the fees previously mentioned, brands are not certain to have a good ROI on Tmall.

 Indeed, to counterbalance the high fees, Official Tmall flagship stores must sell more.
 However, they receive no priority when an online shopper searches for their brand online.
 Only a few of the luxury brands that have opened Tmall stores (like Ports 1961, Burberry or Tommy Hilfiger) own more than 90% of search results for their brand name, and even those brands have trouble appearing in the first page of results.

 This is partly because search results for brand names are sorted by bestsellers.
 Which means counterfeit sellers who are present for a long time on Tmall can be much more visible than the official store.

-Thus, if brands must pay high fees and don’t appear on the first page on Tmall, they can barely make profit and have a bad ROI.
+Thus, if brands must pay high fees and don’t appear on the first page on Tmall, they can barely make a profit and have a bad ROI.